What is a Stonefish?

 Photo: Stonefish blending into its environment

-The stonefish lives in shallow tropical waters of the Pacific and Indian Oceans to the Red Sea.
-Stonefish in Australia are found off the coastline especially in the Great Barrier Reef.
-It usually lurks amongst coral and rock formations and camouflages itself to look like a clump of coral or a piece of rock.
-Where there isn't sufficient environmental cover to disguise itself, the stonefish will use its powerful pectoral fins to dig itself into the seabed and pretends to be something most appropriate to its surroundings, typically an algae-covered rock.
+The stonefish thrive in the shallow, tropical waters of the Pacific and Indian Oceans, especially around the Great Barrier Reef in Australia.
+Their preference for camouflage makes them difficult to spot in coral reefs and rocky seabed in which they lurk.
+Where there isn't sufficient environmental cover to disguise itself, the stonefish will use its powerful pectoral fins to dig itself into the seabed and pretend to be something most appropriate to its surroundings, typically an algae-covered rock—hence its name—Stonefish.
+Remarkably, stonefish can survive for up to 24 hours outside water, adapting to temporary environmental changes, such as low tides.

 Stonefish Catching Prey Video